Harbir Kaur Bhatia

 Coming to America and growing up in the late 70s and 80s as brown immigrants, and being even more visually different as Sikhs, my family experienced and has seen our fair share of discrimination, bullying, and prejudice first hand.
 At that time, society was full of contradictions in practice and principles of freedom, equality, innovation, and justice.
 I saw inconsistencies about women’s rights and empowerment, creating conflict in self-worth, and overall apathy.
 The poor seemed to keep getting poorer, and the rich richer.
 Of course, this doesn’t sound new even today.
 The Sikh principles that my family always taught us to see was “all as one” and therefore there should be equality and justice for all, activism against oppression, and community service and respect for life in all forms and the planet that allows us to exist, and is in some way an extension of us and vice versa.
 Since we are the same, we are tied and a part of each other and affect each other, what affects a part affects the whole.

 These were pillars of strength that we held onto and still do.
-The declaration of independence is something that was a guiding light for our vision of the best of America.
+The Declaration of Independence is something that was a guiding light for our vision of the best of America.

 “We the People”